Welcome to today's edition of the Rush 24-7 podcast.

 Wow.

-We'll roll on, we'll continue right after this.
+We'll continue right after this.

-Your phone calls obviously part of the mix.
+Your phone calls, obviously part of the mix.

-Sit tight, back before you know it.
+Back before you know it.

 Yeah, here it is.

-White House stalled ISIS rescue, Foley Sutlov and Mueller died.
+White House stalled ISIS rescue.

 The U.S. did not think British intelligence was good enough to act on, and so waited a month to launch a mission to rescue ISIS hostages.

-And by then it was too late.
+And by then, it was too late.

 U.S. government obtained intelligence of the possible location of American captives held by ISIS in Syria last year.